What does “Licensed and Insured” mean for a land clearing company?

 Forestry Mulcher

-The bushhog operator should never have attempted this job and that is where experience of the operator comes into play.
+The bushhog operator should never have attempted this job!
+That is where experience of the operator comes into play.
 Know the capabilities of the machine and results that can be generated.
-In my bushhog picture above you can see the light bush and grass in the background I cleared and left the tree line alone even though small trees.
+In our bushhog picture above you can see the light bush and grass in the background I cleared and left the tree line alone even though small trees.
 The property the forestry mulcher picture is from above can also be seen in the Before and After gallery showing what the property looked like before.

 Do I need a permit to clear my property?

 Most counties allow property owners to clear overgrowth without a permit.
 Depending on the county, overgrowth is generally defined as all brush and small trees up to three or four inches in diameter, measured at four feet height.
-Palmettos and other invasive species do not require permits.
+Palmettos and other invasive species do not require permits in most locations.
 Always check with your city/county for specifics however as some cities and/or counties are stricter than others!
+Laws also can change on a yearly basis!

 Always verify any business you may use is listed as Active on sunbiz.org and holds a County business license otherwise they are not an official business in the State of Florida and are unlicensed, uninsured, and will just be more trouble than lower cost may provide.